AzurieWolf/Back-to-the-Future-Launcher/README.md

 # Back to the Future Episode Launcher

-A better launcher for the classic Back to the Future: The Game by Telltale Games. with a small, fixed-size Windows launcher that reads its episode list and background image from `launcher.ini`.
+A better launcher for Back to the Future: The Game by Telltale Games. with a small, fixed-size Windows launcher that reads its episode list and background image from `launcher.ini`.

 ## Folder layout